UniversalSuperBox/ttv-static-site/content/en/closet.md

         name: Community Closet
 ---

-# New Dates coming soon!
-Watch this page for updates!

-## Featuring
- * A wide variety of clothing and accessories
+TRANSforming the valley invites you to our Trans & Queer Community Closet event, a no-cost fashion sharing program for members of the LGBTQIA2S+ community.
+Join us to explore new fashion styles with our volunteers, take home the pieces you like, reduce fashion and textile waste, and learn more about TRANSforming the Valley's programs under the [Chippewa Valley LGBTQ+ Community Center](https://www.cvlgbt.org/).

- * FREE for anyone who identies as a member of the LBGTQIA2S+ community
+This event and the articles you take home are provided free of charge for anyone who identifies as a member of the LBGTQIA2S+ community.
+Monetary donations to the [CV-LGBTQ+ Community Center](https://www.cvlgbt.org/) are graciously appreciated but never required.

- * A sign up for **FREE** gender-affirming undergarments (gaffs and binders) provided through Transforming the Valley.
+We have a wide variety of masculine and feminine clothing and accessories curated by TRANSforming the Valley volunteers.

 ## When
-New dates being announced soon
+February 15, 2025, 1PM - 6PM

+Future events are announced on this page, on the CV-LGBTQ Community Center's Discord server, and other CV-LGBTQ channels.

 ## Where
 String Theory Studio